 State structures have mutated to look more accommodating of women, all the while maintaining gendered notions and norms instrumental in determining who accesses and retains power.
 Political repression, the resurgence of the autocratic rule as well as the rise of the capitalist ruling elites all pose a great danger to inclusive leadership in the region.

-A digital copy of this book will be available on the hbs website after the launch.
+A digital copy of this book is available on the hbs website.